c Kellar Media Career Academy

 Kellar founded O.K.
 Broadcasting in 1956 and that year purchased his first radio station, WEEL-AM in Fairfax, Virginia.
 In the 1960s and 1970s, WEEL was one of the Washington area's most popular Top 40 stations.
 In 1967, he founded EZ Communications, Inc., which eventually owned and operated 26 AM and FM stations across the United States.

-In 1996, after the easing of deregulation rules, EZ Communications merged with Boston-based American Radio Systems, Inc. (ARS), sealing a $655 million deal that made the resulting company the second largest station operator in the country.
+In 1996, after the easing of deregulation rules, EZ Communications merged with Boston-base 2b4d d American Radio Systems, Inc. (ARS), sealing a $655 million deal that made the resulting company the second largest station operator in the country.
 Kellar retired shortly afterward.

 His radio stations entertained millions of people, from Seattle to Miami, from Philadelphia to Phoenix.
 With very little capital, and lots of work, foresight, vision, and talent, he built a company worth more than $500 million.